Radiosonde Data for Pilots: The Preflight Tool You're Probably Ignoring

 What is a radiosonde?

-A radiosonde is a small instrument package carried aloft by a weather balloon.
-It measures temperature, dewpoint, pressure, wind speed, and wind direction as it ascends, transmitting data in real time to create a vertical profile of the atmosphere.
+It’s a small instrument package that rides a weather balloon up through the atmosphere, measuring temperature, dewpoint, pressure, wind speed, and wind direction the whole way.
+The data comes back in real time and gives you a vertical profile of the air column above that station.

 How do pilots read a Skew-T diagram?

-Focus on three things: where the temperature and dewpoint traces converge (clouds and moisture), where the temperature trace shows inversions or steep lapse rates (stability and turbulence), and the wind barbs along the right side (wind speed and direction at each altitude).
-You don’t need to interpret every line on the chart to extract useful preflight information.
+You don’t need to understand every line on the chart.
+Focus on three things: where the temperature and dewpoint traces converge (that’s where you’ll find clouds and moisture), where the temperature trace shows inversions or steep lapse rates (stability and turbulence clues), and the wind barbs along the right side (wind speed and direction at each altitude).
+That covers most of what matters for GA flying.

 Where can I find free radiosonde data?